 Meanwhile, his travel agency business continued to grow.
 300 people were taken to Scotland in 1846.

-In 1899 Cook died, and the gross value of his estate was assessed at £390,000.
-Cook was succeeded in business by his three sons; Frank Henry Cook (1862 – 1931), Ernest Edward Cook (1866 – 1955) and Thomas Albert.
+J M Cook died in 1899, and the gross value of his estate was assessed at £390,000.
+He was succeeded in business by his three sons; Frank Henry Cook (1862 – 1931), Ernest Edward Cook (1866 – 1955) and Thomas Albert Cook (1867 – 1914).

-In 1924 Thomas Cook & Son became a private limited company with a capital of £800,000.
+Thomas Cook & Son became a private limited company with a capital of £800,000 from 1924.

-In 1927 the firm was sold to the Compagnie Internationale des Wagons-Lits of Belgium, operators of the Orient Express, for £3.5 million.
-The merged company was the largest travel agency in the world, and it was believed that considerable cost-savings would be made.
+Thomas Cook & Son was sold to the Compagnie Internationale des Wagons-Lits of Belgium, operators of the Orient Express, for £3.5 million in 1927.
+The merger created the largest travel agency in the world, and it was believed that considerable cost-savings would be made.